NOMINATED for Best Novel in the Australian Shadows Awards 2018.

 My horror novel, Contrition, was released on 3 September 2018 in Australia/UK and New Zealand.
-The North American release is scheduled for November 2018.
+The North American release occurred in November 2018.

 In her late teens, Meredith Berg-Olsen had all the makings of a runway model.
 Now in her late forties, after everything she had been through – including horrors that John could only guess at – she looked bloodless instead of pale, skeletal instead of slender, more dead than alive…